-21. We would like to express our thanks to the Fund's staff for their help and assistance during the audit of this period's financial statements.
+21. We would like to express our thanks to the staff of the Office of the Commissioner of Police for their help and assistance during the audit of this year's financial statements.
 This enabled us to provide an audit report within the agreed timetable.